 The responsible member of the teaching staff shall appoint two exam dates during the examination session period or a deadline for presenting a piece of written work for examination.

 The member of the teaching staff can appoint one additional time for exam or pass/fail assessment for students who were ill during the whole examination period and can provide a valid medical certificate.

 In the case of cycle-based study, the member of the teaching staff shall appoint two dates for exam or pass/fail assessment in agreement with the whole study group.
 Examination plans are published on the university website and timetable programme (ASIO) during the last week of the semester that is ending.

 Information and registration of results

-Students shall be informed of the results of the examination or pass/fail evaluation within two weeks after the date of the examination or pass/fail evaluation (through Study Information System).
+Students shall be informed of the results of the examination or pass/fail evaluation within 7-10 days after the date of the examination or pass/fail evaluation (through Study Information System).
 Students have the right to see their assessed examination/evaluation within 10 working days after the publication of results.

 Results of students who have been registered for a course for a second time are indicated on the evaluation form.
 Teachers and staff shall process these results only when a student who is registered for a course for a second time, has paid for the respective subject (See: Taking a course for the second time’).
 Results shall be entered into the study information system based on the evaluation forms by a member of the teaching staff.